This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Framework 6.2.11!

 }

-This is meant to protect the target resource from being accessed from too many threads at the same time, similar to the effect of a pool size limit in case of thread pool or of a connection pool that blocks access if its limit is reached.
+This is meant to protect the target resource from being accessed from too many threads at the same time, similar to the effect of a pool size limit for a thread pool or a connection pool that blocks access if its limit is reached.

-At its most constrained, you may set the limit to 1, effectively locking access to the target bean instance:
+You may optionally set the limit to 1, effectively locking access to the target bean instance:

 public void sendNotification() {